puneater/Getting-and-Cleaning-Data-Final-Project/CodeBook.md

  [2] activity : The lables for the activities performed by the volunteers. ["LAYING", "SITTING", "STANDING", "WALKING", "WALKING_DOWNSTAIRS", "WALKING_UPSTAIRS"] [character]

-Now are the measurement variables, explanation for them can be found below
+Now are the measurement variables, explaination for them can be found below

  [3] "timeBodyAccelerometer-mean()-X"
  [4] "timeBodyAccelerometer-mean()-Y"